UAICP/uaicp_specification/CONTRIBUTING.md

 ### 3. Submitting a Pull Request

 1. Push your changes to your fork: `git push origin feature/your-feature-name`
-2. Open a pull request against the `main` branch of the UAICP repository
+2. Open a pull request against the `main` branch of the UAICP specification repository
 3. Fill out the pull request template with all required information
 4. Sign the CLA when prompted
 5. Wait for a maintainer to review your PR